-If a Presidential Major Disaster Declaration is approved and Public Assistance is authorized, then the City may seek reimbursement from the Federal Emergency Management Agency (FEMA) Public Assistance Program.
-Federal disaster reimbursement for local governments is 75%, with an additional 12.5% coming from the State, and the remaining 12.5% the City's responsibility.
+If a Presidential Major Disaster Declaration is approved and Public Assistance is authorized, then the City may seek reimbursement from FEMA Public Assistance Program.
+Federal disaster reimbursement for local governments is 75%, and the remaining 25% is the City's responsibility.
 The percentage of the Federal share may be increased for certain eligible work in accordance with any authorized Pilot Programs in effect at the time of the disaster declaration.
 Public Assistance Program reimbursement is in accordance with Federal regulations and FEMA policies and procedures.
 The FEMA Public Assistance Program is a grant program and is covered under the City's Grant Manual.